tootal/blog/test.md

 The sequential version of PIVOTER for counting all $k$-cliques did not terminate within a day, so we used the parallel version of our algorithm to show a comparison for global counts upto $k=10$.
 We can truncate the SCT to get cliques of some fixed size.
-\Tab{com-lj} shows the results.
+{% tab com-lj %} shows the results.
 Even for this graph, the parallel version of PIVOTER is faster than kClist40 for $k=7$ and beyond. kClist40 did not terminate after six days, for $k = 9$ and beyond.
 We note the astronomical number of 10-cliques ($> 10^{19}$), which makes enumeration infeasible, but PIVOTER was able to get the exact count.